Bob Glendenning: Coaching career

-After the end of his playing career he took up coaching and moved to the Netherlands.
+After the end of his playing career, he took up coaching and moved to the Netherlands.

 He had a short spell, only one game, a 4–1 victory over Switzerland, as coach of the national side in 1923.

 He then coached Koninklijke HFC until 1928.
-He was made the permanent coach of the Netherlands in 1925, holding both coaching positions until the 1928 Summer Olympics when he chose to focus on the national team.
+He was made the permanent coach of the Netherlands in 1925, holding both coaching positions until the 1928 Summer Olympics, when he chose to focus on the national team.

 He remained the manager of the Oranje until 1940, leading them to the World Cup finals in 1934 and 1938.
-The tournaments would be disappointments, exiting in the first round on both occasions, to Switzerland by a score of 3–2, in 1934, and then to Czechoslovakia by 3–0, in 1938.
+The tournaments would be disappointments, exiting in the first round on both occasions, to Switzerland by a score of 3–2 in 1934, and then to Czechoslovakia by 3–0 in 1938.

 Glendenning managed the Oranje through 87 games, with 36 wins, 36 losses and 15 draws.

 Up until October 2017, he remained the Dutch national coach with the most victories.
 By comparison, the only Dutch coach Rinus Michels to win a major trophy, Euro 1988, had 30 victories from 53 games, over an 18-year (1974 to 1992) on again off again association with the national team.
-Marco van Basten had 35 wins from 48 games before being knocked out at the quarter final stage of Euro 2008.
-However, as of his 3rd spell in charge, Dick Advocaat has now managed 37 victories from 62 games.
+Marco van Basten had 35 wins from 48 games, before being knocked out at the quarter-final stage of Euro 2008.
+However, as of his third spell in charge, Dick Advocaat has now managed 37 victories from 62 games.

 Glendenning's last game as a manager was the 4–2 victory over Belgium played on 21 April 1940; the game was also Abe Lenstra's second international cap.
-Three weeks later the Dutch national side were in Luxembourg to play their next international match, but the game was never played because of the German invasion of the Netherlands.

-He died on 19 November of that same year.
-He is buried in Bolton (England) where the KNVB has maintained and replaced his headstone.
+Three weeks later, the Dutch national side was to go to Luxembourg to play their next international match, but the game was never played because of the German invasion of the Netherlands, which forced Glendenning to flee.
+He died on 19 November of that same year from complications of a fall.
+He is buried in Bolton, England, where the KNVB has maintained and replaced his headstone.